Outdoor clothing for every season

 We lose much of our body heat through the top of our head so protect that and you will help maintain core body temperature.
 Ears, chin and head all need protection whether from cold or wind so a close fitting, snug fleece beanie will suffice in some areas such as designed by Snowbee, Seeland and Harkila.
 The Exeter Advantage Cap from Seeland is a great all rounder, with foldable fleece lined ear warmers, ensuring you are both warm and wind and water tight.

 Most jackets and trousers manufactured today by the brand names consider the 4 main criteria of warmth, waterproof, durability and practicality.
 In this, you will find that jackets and trousers will be the crux of your wardrobe but it is essential to layer up effectively during the winter months when the temperature plummets.
 Layering is a brilliant way of achieving the correct body heat and if you can choose correctly, you will not feel bulky or heavy, just warm and comfortable!

 Merino wool is the classic solution to warm and effective layering using the softest and finest wool to trap air close to the skin thus creating insulation against the cold.
-Check out Harkila’s Coldfront baselayer range for both gents and ladies by way of an example or any of the Woolpower products.
+Check out Harkila’s Coldfront baselayer range for both gents and ladies by way of an example.

 ThermoLite, Thinsulate and Primaloft are found in many garments to ensure exceptional warmth examples of which are found in Harkila waistcoats (Lofsdalen), Seeland William Fleece collection, Musto Extreme Thermal Fleece top is a great anti-pill microfleece as a warm layer and the thermal collection from Musto offer a perfect base layer for when the temperature drops maintaining core body heat.